wp-plugins/kalins-post-list/readme.txt

 Tested up to: 3.0.1
 Stable tag: trunk

-Creates a shortcode for inserting dynamic, highly customizable lists of posts or pages into your post content.
+Creates a shortcode or PHP snippet for inserting dynamic, highly customizable lists of posts or pages into your post content or theme.

 == Description ==

 <p>
-Creates a shortcode for inserting dynamic, highly customizable lists of posts or pages into your post content.
+Creates a shortcode or PHP snippet for inserting dynamic, highly customizable lists of posts or pages into your post content or theme.
 </p>

 <p>